Digital Projects: All You Need to Know

 If the digital project requires it, you will need team members with the ability to produce the actual content for your customers and users.
 This includes copywriters, web editors, and graphic designers.
 As well as being able to create content, they should all be trained in your given solution.

 To make sure your solution is experienced by as many people as possible, accessibility and SEO may be an important consideration.
 Look for an expert who’s well-versed in the WCAG standard, as well as SEO best practices.

-Testing expertise will help make sure the final solution is secure, accessible, and fulfils all of its functional requirements, as well as being free of any bugs before launch.
+Testing expertise will help make sure the final solution is secure, accessible, and fulfills all of its functional requirements.
+As well as being free of any bugs before launch.

 Even if your digital project is finished, you’ll need someone to operate and maintain the servers and offerings.
 This could be your IT department, your solution partners, or the vendor if they offer such services.

-Without tools, we humans would be left scraping the dirt off the ground with our bare and rapidly deteriorating hands.
-Luckily, through our human mind we have thought and crafted countless tools to use in countless situations, but any tool cannot be used in any situation.
+Without tools, we humans would be left scraping the dirt off the ground with our bare hands.
+Luckily, through our rational human mind we have thought and crafted countless tools to use in countless situations.

 Before embarking on a quest to find the right tools, keep in mind two rules of thumb: